Summerland Camps Advisory Board

 Distinguished Professor & Director, Center for the Study of Violence

 Dr. Anderson has been studying violent video game effects for over 15 years.
-Though Dr. Anderson’s research, we know that violent video games increases the likelihood of later aggressive behavior, aggressive thinking, aggressive emotions, decreases pro-social behavior and feelings of empathy.
+Though Dr. Anderson’s research, we know that violent video games increase the likelihood of later aggressive behavior, aggressive thinking, aggressive emotions, decreases pro-social behavior and feelings of empathy.

 Dr. Anderson has written numerous articles on media violence and violent video games.
 Please see Dr. Anderson’s full research bio here: https://public.psych.iastate.edu/caa/recpub.html